poVoq/conversejs-ubports/README.md

 [![OpenStore](https://open-store.io/badges/en_US.png)](https://open-store.io/app/conversejs.povoq)

 ## Known issues
+- ONLY works with XMPP servers that have BOSH or Websocket support!
+- XMPP server MUST allow CORS for BOSH or Websocket!
+- XEP-0156: Discovering Alternative XMPP Connection Methods via XML method only.
-- Server setting are saved but are not visible on restart.
+- Optional server setting are saved in browser storage but are not visible on restart.
 - Automatic login can only be reset by using UT tweak tool (delete app data).
-- Participant list in multi-user-chats (MUCs) is very cramped on small screens.
-  - This is a known issue of ConverseJS and is waiting for an upstream improvement.
 - XMPP account passwords are stored in plain-text in the qtwebview's sessionStorage (difficult to fix, help wanted).
 - There are no push notifications (difficult to implement, see future plans below)

 ## Todo
-- [x] Initial prototype HTML wrapper with some CSS fixes to the ConverseJS mobile view-mode.
-- [x] XEP-0156: Discovering Alternative XMPP Connection Methods (Available since ConverseJS release 6.0.0 but untested).
 - [ ] Make in app logout functional to avoid UT tweak tool use.
-- [ ] Make nice login and settings landing page with HTML UI toolkit.
 - [ ] xmpp: url hooks?
 - [ ] Alternative theme support?